KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.28: Overview of the KPI case.

-Once the schedulation is completed click on the “Save” button.
+Once the schedulation is completed click on the â€œSaveâ€ button.
 Remember to give a name to the schedulation as in Figure 7.29.

  Creation of a KPI document